Q: What is the process of Mohs surgery?

 Q: What is the success rate for Mohs?

 A: Mohs surgery has the highest success rate of all treatments for skin cancer – up to 99%.

 Q: Does Mohs Surgery require a hospital stay?

 A: This procedure is done under local anesthesia, and nearly all patients can be managed on an outpatient basis.
 Local anesthesia is administered around the area of the tumor.
 Typically, the procedure starts early in the morning and can be completed the same day, depending on the extent of the tumor and the amount or reconstruction necessary.

 Q: Is post-op follow-up required?

-Dr. Oswald Lightsey Mikell, a Fellow of the American Society for Mohs Surgery, and certified by the American Board of Cosmetic Surgery, is the owner of Dermatology Associates of the Lowcountry.
+Dr. Oswald Mikell is a Fellow of the American Society for Mohs Surgery, and is certified by the American Board of Cosmetic Surgery.
+He is also double board certified in Mohs Surgery with Cosmetic Repair.